enkidevs/curriculum/lua/roblox-studio/tweening-service-i/tween-service-intro-ii.md

 ## Revision

-Daryl wants to create an object goes up and down.
+Daryl wants to create an object that goes up and down.
 He should use... ???

 - Tweenservice
 - For loops